Can You Get Car Insurance Without a Driver’s License?

 After all, it’s not illegal to buy a car without a driver’s license.
 So, can you get car insurance without a license?
 And what does insurance with no license look like?
 Let’s dig in.

-In most cases, the answer is a big N-O. Because you’re legally required to have a driver’s license to drive in the first place, insurance providers will be concerned about offering car insurance to someone without the legal capacity to drive.
+In most cases, the answer is a big N-O, you can’t get insurance without a license.
+Because you’re legally required to have a driver’s license to drive in the first place, insurance providers will be concerned about offering car insurance to someone without the legal capacity to drive.

 Your driver’s license is so much more than an indication that you’re legally allowed behind the wheel of a car.
 Even if you don’t plan on driving much (or at all), your driver’s license is still one of the most important forms of legal documentation you can have.